glotzerlab/coxeter/paper/paper.md

 Considerations of shape are becoming increasingly important in materials science as improved synthetic capabilities have allowed the creation of a wide range of anisotropic particles [@Glotzer2007b].
 Colloidal science in particular has seen immense growth in this area, and numerous studies have shown that particle shape is an important handle for controlling the self-assembly of colloidal crystals [@Damasceno2012d,@Glotzer2007b,@Chen2014].
 Precise modeling of these systems requires reproducible methods for generating shapes and calculating their properties [@Anderson2020,@Allen2006] **Add more citations of real shapes**.
-An important aspect of achieving this reproducibility is making canonical definitions of shapes used in particular studies readibly available to other researchers.
+An important aspect of achieving this reproducibility is making canonical definitions of shapes used in particular studies readily available to other researchers.
 Furthermore, since these shapes may be used in physics-based simulations, any calculations must be robust enough to handle any numerical issues that may arise across a wide range of different geometries.